-PnPMPC case In the subfolders of each scenario there are MatLab files for PnPMPC simulations as scenario[number scenario][Full-Zero][De-Di]Data.
-Assume we want to simulate Scenario 2 in a distributed fashion with zero terminal constraint.
-We need to load MatLab file scenario2ZeroDiData.
+PnPMPC case In the subfolders of each scenario there are MatLab files for PnPMPC simulations as scenario[number scenario][Full-Zero]\sim[type simulation]PNS.
+Assume we want to simulate Scenario 2, where decentralized controllers have been designed using non-linear design, with zero terminal constraint and input constraints.
+We need to load MatLab file scenario2ZeroData\sim1PNS.
 This operation can be performed with the MatLab command: